Yes, America's Anchorman is away this week, and this is your undocumented anchor man, Mark Stein, sitting in.

 If I can't have Rush, I'd rather talk to you then.

-Oh, that's that's uh that's very close close enough.
+Oh, that's very close enough.

 Okay.

-And I'm a nurse, and I you know, I went to school a long time ago, and I think they still have this rule.
+And I'm a nurse, and I, you know, I went to school a long time ago, and I think they still have this rule.

-But when you work in the operating room like I did, you had to have all the blanks filled out, all the forms filled out before you had surgery.
+When you work in the operating room like I did, you had to have all the blanks filled out, all the forms filled out before you had surgery.

 Right.